null-a/Stochy.jl/README.md

 ## Citations

 1. Wood, F., J. W. van de Meent, and V. Mansinghka.
 2014.
 “A New Approach to Probabilistic Programming Inference.”
 In Artificial Intelligence and Statistics, 1024–32.
+2. Wingate, David, Andreas Stuhlmueller, and Noah D. Goodman.
+2011.
+“Lightweight Implementations of Probabilistic Programming Languages via Transformational Compilation.”
+In International Conference on Artificial Intelligence and Statistics, 770–78.